 Included in property, plant and equipment are costs related to the acquisition and development of internal-use software.
 Capitalized costs include external direct costs of materials and services consumed in obtaining and developing the software.
 For development projects where major internal resources are committed, payroll and payroll-related costs incurred during the application development phase of the project are also capitalized.
 The capitalized costs are amortized over the useful life of the software, which is generally three to ten years.
 Costs incurred in the preliminary project phase are expensed.
-At December 31, 2001, the consolidated "Construction in progress" amount included \$6,012,000 of capitalized costs related to the Company's enterprise resource planning system implementation project.
+At December 31, 2001, the consolidated "Construction in progress" amount included \$6,012,000 of capitalized costs related to the company's enterprise resource planning system implementation project.

-Interest charges on borrowings applicable to major construction projects are capitalized.
+Interest charges on borrowings applicable to major construction projects are capitalized and subsequently amortized over the lives of the related assets.